The Show-Me-Careers Grant’s Four-Year Run Sees Much Success

 The four-year grant allowed the Columbia Team to implement a variety of programs.
 Their efforts generated significant momentum in the community behind diversifying the workforce.

 The primary goal of Show-Me-Careers is to enhance effective practices that support the seamless transition from high school to either inclusive employment or post-secondary education for young adults ages 16-30 with intellectual and developmental disabilities (I/DD).

-Show-Me-Careers believes that improved collaboration, policies, funding, and practices that support transitions to employment at the system level will support scaling-up of evidence-based practices on the community level.
+Show-Me-Careers believes that improved collaboration, policies, funding, and practices that support transitions to employment at the system level will support the scaling-up of evidence-based practices at the community level.
 These will result in improved employment outcomes on the individual level.

 Under the grant, the guiding principles for Show-Me-Careers were developed for communities to be successful in their endeavors:

 - Career Planning and Early Work Experiences: All students should have paid work experiences and participate in high-quality, person-centered career planning.